ElectronicsTinkerer/Dungeon-MD/README.md

 ### Rooms
 Each room is defined in a separate file.
 Rooms are 10' x 10' x 10' chunks of the world.
-Each room is separated into 5 Sections as follows:
+Each room is separated into 6 Sections.
+5 of which are on the ground as follows:

 ```
 +--------------------+